gamesbook/pyprototypr/README.md

-If this is **not** your default Python version, or Python is not installed on your machine, may want to use [uv](https://docs.astral.sh/uv/guides/install-python) which is a cross-platform tool to install both Python and __pyprototypr__.
+If this is **not** your default Python version, or Python is not installed on your machine, may want to use [uv](https://docs.astral.sh/uv/guides/install-python) which is a cross-platform tool able to install both Python and __pyprototypr__.

 ## Quick Start (for the impatient)